pryv/dev-site/source/guides/pryv.io-setup.md

 You can monitor its status by performing regular healthcheck API calls to the Pryv.io API.

-The procedure for the platform health monitoring is described in the **System monitoring guide** from the [Customer Resources page](https://api.pryv.com/customer-resources/#documents).
+The procedure for the platform health monitoring is described in the [Pryv.io Healthchecks guide](https://api.pryv.com/customer-resources/customer-resources/#healthchecks).

 ## Customize authorization, registration and reset password apps